Henry Chamberlin: Life in New Zealand

 Chamberlin and his younger brother Charles (1829–1878) came to Auckland in 1853; Chamberlin had about £20,000 when he immigrated and he invested mostly in land, much of it in the Raglan, Drury, and Hobsonville areas.
 One of his first purchases was at Ōpaheke in 1853.
 Ponui Island, also known as Chamberlin's Island, belonged to his brother Charles.

-In the 1860s, Chamberlin was a trustee of the Hunua Highway Board.
+In the 1860s, Chamberlin was a trustee of the Hūnua Highway Board.
 When Joseph Newman resigned his membership in the House of Representatives for the Raglan electorate, Chamberlin was one of three candidates contesting the 1867 Raglan by-election.
 Chamberlin was nominated by Reader Wood but came last, getting 10% of the vote.
 During the premiership of Edward Stafford, Chamberlin was called to the New Zealand Legislative Council, effective from 8 February 1869.
 Appointments at the time were for life and he held membership until his death.